I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_generic_error_descriptor.md

 OEM defined address space

-`ErrStatusBlockLength`
+`ErrStatusAddressBitWidth`

+The size, in bits, of the register at the address that is specified in the <b>ErrStatusAddress</b> member.

+`ErrStatusAddressBitOffset`

+The offset, in bits, of the register at the address that is specified in the <b>ErrStatusAddress</b> member.

+`ErrStatusAddressAccessSize`

+The access size for reading the register at the address that is specified in the <b>ErrStatusAddress</b> member.
+Possible values are:

+#### 0

+Undefined

+#### 1

+Byte access

+#### 2

+Word access

+#### 3

+Double word access

+#### 4

+Quad word access

+`ErrStatusAddress`

-The size, in bytes, of the block of error status registers that contain the error data for the error source.
+The 64-bit address of a register that contains the physical address of a block of memory that contains the error status data for the error source.
+This block of memory must reside in firmware reserved memory so that it is not reclaimed by the operating system's memory manager.
+The error status data contained in this block of memory is described by a <a href="..\ntddk\ns-ntddk-_whea_generic_error.md">WHEA_GENERIC_ERROR</a> structure.

 `Notify`

 A <a href="..\ntddk\ns-ntddk-_whea_notification_descriptor.md">WHEA_NOTIFICATION_DESCRIPTOR</a> structure that describes the notification mechanism that is used by the error source.

-`RelatedErrorSourceId`

-The identifier of the related error source.
-If the generic error source does not relate back to another error source, this member is not used.

-`Reserved`

-Reserved for system use.

-`Type`

-The type of error source descriptor.
-This member is always set to WHEA_ERROR_SOURCE_DESCRIPTOR_TYPE_GENERIC.

 ## Remarks
 A WHEA_GENERIC_ERROR_DESCRIPTOR structure is contained within the <a href="..\ntddk\ns-ntddk-_whea_error_source_descriptor.md">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure.